How to Become a Nail Technician

-How long is the Manicuring program at Dorsey School of Beauty Taylor?
+How long is the Manicuring program at Dorsey School of Beauty?

-The Manicuring program at Dorsey School of Beauty Taylor is a 400 hour program that is designed to be completed in just 15-weeks of contact time.
+The Manicuring program at Dorsey School of Beauty in Taylor, MI is a 400 hour program that is designed to be completed in just 15-weeks of contact time.
 Actual completion time may vary student to student.

-Will the Manicuring program at Dorsey School of Beauty Taylor prepare me for licensure?
+Will the Manicuring program at Dorsey School of Beauty prepare me for licensure?